yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 that this recommendation updates Section 3 of {{!RFC5288}}: "The nonce_explicit MAY be the 64-bit sequence number."

-We note that at the time of writing there are no ciphersuites defined for nonce reuse resistant algorithms such as AES-GCM-SIV {{?RFC8452}}.
+We note that at the time of writing there are no cipher suites defined for nonce reuse resistant algorithms such as AES-GCM-SIV {{?RFC8452}}.

 ## Forward Secrecy